Conscious Aging

 Somewhere along the line anger got a bad rep. Anger is an emotion.
 Violence is a behavior.
 Many of us have been conditioned to repress anger as something bad.
 This conditioning often happened when we were very young.
 Healthy expression of anger is health promoting.

-Anger as Medicine: How to Cure Self-Sabotaging Behaviours
+Anger As Medicine: How to Cure Self-Sabotaging Behaviours

 One Mindful Moment in Movement